Calvin C. Straub: Professorship at USC, ASU

 Straub's early designs were most influential in the era recognized as mid-century modernism.
-A design vocabulary birthed in the LA Basin in the late forties through early sixties of the twentieth century.
+A design vocabulary birthed in the LA Basin in the late 1940s through early 1960s.
 Straub became an "heir of the 'woodsy' Arts and Crafts tradition" being "acquainted with the modernist movement led in the west by Nuetra but initiated by Walter Gropius, Le Corbusier, and Ludwig Mies van der Rohe," and, because of his own interests, "accepted it with enthusiasm."

 In his book, The Man-made Environment: An Introduction to World Architecture and Design, Straub himself refers to Arts and Crafts architecture only obliquely, focusing instead on "the small-scale buildings and houses" designed by the Bay Region architects "who were continuing to evolve forms of modern architecture in the tradition of Maybeck, Gill, and the Greene Brothers."
-This created a synthesis of strongly divergent influences.
-This synthesis was informed by a principle-based design philosophy rather than aesthetics or technological advancements.

 "Using building materials expressive of the naturalist philosophy of the West, the design theories of the 'Arts and Crafts' Movement, and the functional traditions of the Chicago School, they carried on the development of an 'American architecture' ...
 Although functional in planning and concept, their designs were not overly concerned with expressing technology or mechanical functionalism as in the European 'international style'.
 It was more committed to humanism, the natural landscape, and the lifestyles of people than to abstract principles of theory."

 Calvin C. Straub created an artisan architecture.
 His designs were born of craft, not technology, inspired by natural materials, informed by a personal artistic expression yet firmly committed to principles of humanism, function, responsive to the patron, context and climate; for the pleasure of use.